Caring.com

 Crisis Hotline: 2-1-1

 Seniors in need of immediate assistance and resources should call 2-1-1 or contact the United Way online.
-The 2-1-1 crisis hotline partners with United Way, which is committed to helping homeless seniors find local shelters or access transitional housing.
+The 2-1-1 crisis hotline partners with United Way, which helps seniors experiencing homelessness find local shelters or transitional housing.

-The service can also connect seniors with other resources, including food, mental health support, or funding for health care expenses.
+The service also connects seniors with other resources, including food, mental health support, energy assistance like heating bills, and funding for health care expenses.
 Calling 2-1-1 is often required as a prerequisite before trying to get into a shelter or obtaining other assistance.

 Eligibility information

 Because 2-1-1 is for people in crisis, there are no eligibility requirements.
-However, some programs seniors may access through 2-1-1 do have eligibility requirements.
+However, some programs seniors may access through 2-1-1 have requirements to qualify.

 Application information

-Seniors can simply dial 2-1-1 from nearly anywhere in the U.S. to be put in touch with the programs and resources they need.
+Seniors can simply dial 2-1-1 from nearly anywhere in the U.S. to connect with the programs and resources they need.

 Housing Choice Voucher Program

-Designed specifically for seniors, people with disabilities, and low-income families, the Housing Choice Voucher Program is a federal program offering low-income housing options and rent assistance.
+Designed specifically for seniors, people with disabilities, and low-income families, the federal Housing Choice Voucher Program offers low-income housing options and rent assistance.
 These vouchers are available through your local public housing agency (PHA).

-This program enables and encourages participants to choose their own housing.
-Housing options don’t need to be a part of subsidized housing projects, but there are limits on unit size.
-Typically, participants must pay 30% of their monthly adjusted income towards their rent, and the voucher program pays the remainder.
+This program enables and encourages participants to select their own housing.
+Their choices do not need to be a part of subsidized housing projects, but there are limits on unit size.
+Typically, participants must pay 30% of their monthly adjusted income toward their rent, and the voucher program pays the remainder.

 Eligibility information